Ryans-Projects-for-Personal-Learning/yelp-clone-pern-stack/README.md

 # yelp-clone-pern-stack

-A tutorial for creating a YELP clone using the PERN Stack
+I learned to create a YELP clone using the PERN stack.
+(PostgreSQL, Express, React, and Node.js)

+The tutorial I followed is this one: [Link](https://www.youtube.com/watch?v=J01rYl9T3BU)

+Personal notes coming soon.